Mailu/Mailu/docs/webadministration.rst

 * Enable TLS.
 Tick this setting if the email server requires TLS/SSL.

 * Username.
 The user name for logging in the email server.
-Normally this is the email address or the email address prefix (part before @).
+Normally this is the email address or the email address local-part (the part before @).

 * Password.
 The password for logging in the email server.